 Electrochemical Impedance Spectroscopy

-Copyright © 2008 John Wiley & Sons, Inc. All rights reserved.
+Copyright © 2003 by John Wiley & Sons, Inc. All rights reserved.

 Barsukov, Y. and Macdonald, J. R. 2012.
 Electrochemical Impedance Spectroscopy.
 Characterization of Materials.
 1–17.

 - Published Online: 12 OCT 2012

 Electrochemical impedance spectroscopy allows access to the complete set of kinetic characteristics of electrochemical systems, such as rate constants, diffusion coefficients, and so on, in single variable-load experiment.
 It is restricted to characteristics that describe system behavior in linear range of electrical excitation, for example, when it can be approximated by linear differential equations.
 It can be contrasted with other methods where explicitly nonlinear properties are investigated, such as cyclic voltammetry (see Chapter Cyclic Voltammetry).